Maximax67/Voice-To-Text-Serverless-Telegram-Bot/README.md

 Reference to [this update](https://vercel.com/docs/security/deployment-protection#migrating-to-standard-protection), you need to turn off Vercel Authentication, under Settings => Deployment Protection.

+To set up the Telegram webhook, make a request to: `https://your-app.vercel.app/api/setup?token=your-secret-token` where `your-secret-token` corresponds to the `SETUP_SECRET_TOKEN` environment variable.

 ## Connecting to Vercel PostgreSQL

 To use PostgreSQL with your bot via Vercel Postgres: